javatlacati/swiplwebtut/webspanish.md

 Esta sección usa le archivo session_example.pl
 =====

-At this point you're probably fantasizing about all the stuff you can make en SWI-Prolog web, but you know you're going to have to track sessions.
+At this point you're probablemente fantasizing about all the stuff you can make en SWI-Prolog web, but you know you're going to have to track sessions.

 Implementing session control is insanely simple.
 More fun than http://xkcd.com/353/[Python]